Introduction for Ashtanga Yoga

 The Ashtanga taught by Pattabhi Jois is a form of Hatha Yoga and focuses on the first four branches: Yum, Nyam, Asana, and Pranayama.
 This is based on the belief that only after these concepts can one reach the fifth stage, Pratihara (control of the senses), followed by the last stages.

-According to Pattabhi Jois, the daily practice of Ashtanga yoga rejuvenates the entire nervous system, contributes to the health of the body, fills the practitioner with energy, calms consciousness and frees us from endlessly disturbing thoughts about the future and the past, and misconceptions about reality.
+According to Pattabhi Jois, the daily practice of Ashtanga yoga rejuvenates the entire nervous system, contributes to the body’s health, fills the practitioner with energy, calms consciousness, and frees us from endlessly disturbing thoughts about the future and the past and misconceptions about reality.

 The aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga are: Vinyasa – Vinyasa means a system of breathing and movement.
 Every movement has a breath.